Turner Suzuki Studio

 - hard work and determination can lead to great things!

 Kristina Turner grew up in the "City of Subdued Excitement" - Bellingham, Washington.
 As a youth, she enjoyed performing in multiple school ensembles including chamber ensembles and Strolling Strings.
 She attended Eastern Washington University and studied Violin with Kelly Farris while performing in the EWU Symphony Orchestra and Gonzaga University Symphony.
-Kristina transfered back home to finish her Bachelor of Arts in Music at Western Washington University, studying Violin with Walter Schwede and continuing to perform in Symphony, Chamber, and New Music Ensembles.
-Kristina has been a member of the Whatcom Symphony Orchestra since 2007.
+Kristina transferred back home to finish her Bachelor of Arts in Music at Western Washington University, studying Violin with Walter Schwede and continuing to perform in Symphony, Chamber, and New Music Ensembles.
+Kristina was a member of the Whatcom (now Bellingham) Symphony Orchestra from 2007 until 2019.

-Kristina has been teaching in Bellingham since 2000 and is a registered teacher with the Suzuki Association of the Americas.
+Kristina taught in Bellingham from 2003 until 2019 when she moved to Salt Lake City, Utah.
+She is a registered and active teacher with the Suzuki Association of the Americas.